 Also, drawing styles also began to evolve.
 Now, if you watch a variety of different anime, you would notice the differences in drawing techniques.
 Some include the eyes, body and also maybe the choice of colours.
 But what makes manga and anime so appealing?
 Is it the drawing technique, characters?
 Or some more personal reasons?
 No matter the reason, anime is now a international influence in modern cartooning and popular among all age groups.

-Now, I'm going to introduce you some of my personal favourites.
+Now, I'm going to introduce you

 Inuyasha was my first anime.
 And its artist was Rumiko Takahashi, who also published the famous mangas Ranma 1/2 and others.